jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 in `<GHGInventoryDirectory>`.

 The xml for CRFReporter can be produced as follows.
 Make sure you are in `<GHGInventoryDirectory>`.
-Copy GHG inventory files to crf directory:
+First, copy GHG inventory files to crf directory:

 	(lukeghg) prompt% scp <user>@hirsi.in.metla.fi:/hsan2/khk/ghg/2019/crf/*.csv crf/

-If needed download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
+Then, if needed, download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
 Rename as denoted by the `-p` option in `run-ghg-master.sh`.

  To produce xml file filled with inventory results to be imported to CRFReporter (the option `-x` for